rnb3ds/docs-site/docs/en/env/guides/serialization.md

 }

 func main() {
-    // Serialize the top-level value directly (not a field of an enclosing struct) result, err := env.Marshal(EnvBlob(""), env.FormatEnv)
+    // Directly serialize the top-level value (not a field of an outer struct) result, err := env.Marshal(EnvBlob(""), env.FormatEnv)
     if err != nil {
         panic(err)